thanos-io/thanos/docs/components/query.md

                                  header.
 This allows thanos UI to be served on a sub-path.
-      --log.request.decision=    Deprecation Warning - This flag would be soon deprecated, and replaced with request.logging.
+      --log.request.decision=    Deprecation Warning - This flag would be soon deprecated, and replaced with
-                                 Request Logging for logging the start and end of requests.
+                                 `request.logging`.
+Request Logging for logging
+                                 the start and end of requests.
 By default this flag is disabled.
-                                 LogFinishCall: Logs the finish call of the requests.
-LogStartAndFinishCall: Logs the start
+LogFinishCall: Logs the
+                                 finish call of the requests.
+                                 LogStartAndFinishCall: Logs the start and
-                                 and finish call of the requests.
-NoLogCall:
-                                 Disable request logging.
+                                 finish call of the requests.
+NoLogCall: Disable request logging.
       --query.timeout=2m         Maximum time to process query by query node.
       --query.max-concurrent=20  Maximum number of queries processed
                                  concurrently by query node.